gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 ![Stroom UI ApacheHTTPDEventFeed - pipeline Stepping tab - Text Converter Complete last event](../resources/v6/UI-ApacheHttpEventFeed-52.png "pipeline Stepping tab - Text Converter Complete last event")

 You should take note of the stepping key that has been displayed in each stepping window.
-The stepping key are the numbers enclosed in square brackets e.g. [297:1:1] found in the top right hand side of the stepping window next to the stepping icons
+The stepping key are the numbers enclosed in square brackets e.g. [297:1:1] found in the top right-hand side of the stepping window next to the stepping icons

 ![Stroom UI ApacheHTTPDEventFeed - pipeline Stepping tab - Stepping Key](../resources/v6/UI-ApacheHttpEventFeed-53.png "pipeline Stepping tab - Stepping Key")

-The form of these keys are [ streamId ':' subStreamId ':' recordNo]
+The form of these keys is [ streamId ':' subStreamId ':' recordNo]

 where